 An investor is someone who believes in buying great businesses with high and stable profits, quality shareholder oriented management, low debt levels, and a strong enduring competitive advantage.
 We call these competitive advantages a moat, and they can come in many forms.

 An investor is someone who buys great businesses, but not at any price.
-By identifying businesses that we think are trading at a significant discount to their intrinsic value, we believe that we are helping to ensure that we don’t lose any money, even if the future results of the business are more negative then we expected.
+By identifying businesses that we think are trading at a significant discount to their intrinsic value, we believe that we are helping to ensure that we don’t lose any money, even if the future results of the business are more negative than we expected.

 An investor is someone who invests for the long term.
 We believe that when a person invests in a stock, bond, or mutual fund, they should treat that investment as if they were the owner of a business, because that’s exactly what they are.
 Business owners focus more on the long term prospects of a business.
-By focusing more on the long term, we can ignore some of the short term noise and avoid making mistakes which can cost us money.
+By focusing more on the long term, we can ignore some of the short term noise and avoid making mistakes which can cost money.
 When we buy a business, our ideal holding period is forever.
 When you intend to own something forever, you are more careful about what you buy.